dorianellis/cleaning-data-project/CodeBook.md

 * Convert 'subject_id' and 'activity_type' to factors
 * Load the data.table library so that we can use it to summarise the data
 * Create a data.table object 'dtfull' from 'dffull'
-* Summarise data, grouping by 'subject_id', 'activity_type' and providing the mean of all other columns
+* Summarise data (180 observations of  68 variables), grouping by 'subject_id', 'activity_type' and providing the mean of all other columns
 * Write out to a text file 'HAR_DATA.txt' with column names but no row labels and a space separator